1Password/scim-examples/kubernetes/README.md

 ## Deploy redis

 A redis instance is required when using the SCIM Bridge, whether you use the option provided her to deploy one, or have configured one yourself independently.
-If you defined a pre-existing redis instance in [Configuring the SCIM bridge)[#Configuring-the-SCIM-bridge], you can skip this section.
+If you defined a pre-existing redis instance in [Configuring the SCIM bridge](#Configuring-the-SCIM-bridge), you can skip this section.

 Use the `redis-deployment.yaml` and `redis-service.yaml` files with `kubectl` to deploy redis.